akka/akka/akka-docs/src/main/paradox/persistence-query.md

 ## Scaling out

-In a use case where the number of events are very high, the work needed for each event is high or where where resilience is important so that if a node crashes the persistent queries are quickly started on a new node and can resume operations @ref:[Cluster Sharding](cluster-sharding.md) together with event tagging is an excellent fit to shard events over a cluster.
+In a use case where the number of events are very high, the work needed for each event is high or where resilience is important so that if a node crashes the persistent queries are quickly started on a new node and can resume operations @ref:[Cluster Sharding](cluster-sharding.md) together with event tagging is an excellent fit to shard events over a cluster.